MaskNinjaSquared/ForzaHorizon2RadioToggle/README.md

-Tool in Python (CLI) to toggle song entries in Forza Horizon 2 on/off via commenting.
+Tool in Python (CLI) to toggle song entries in Forza Horizon 2 *only* on/off via commenting.
+I will consider bringing this to Forza Horizon 3 in the future.

 *Instructions:* paste into your game directory next to `media` and run it by double-clicking it or `cd` into the directory and type `python radio.py`.